 Minneapolis has some superb art galleries and museums, but none are more striking than the Weisman Art Museum.
 Finished in 1993, the building itself is a work of art!

-This enormous art museum is one of Minnesota’s most incredible architectural treasures, designed by famous Canadian-American architect Frank Gehry and named after art collector and philanthropist Frederick R. Weisman.
+This enormous art museum is one of Minnesota’s most incredible architectural treasures.
+It was designed by famous Canadian-American architect Frank Gehry and named after art collector and philanthropist Frederick R. Weisman.

-The Weisman Art Museum is located at the University of Minnesota and is another top free thing to do in Minnesota.
-It features over 6,000 paintings and sculptures from artists around the world.
+The Weisman Art Museum is located at the University of Minnesota and is another free attraction.
+It features over 6,000 paintings and sculptures from artists worldwide.

 Of a total collection spanning over 20,000 pieces, the Weisman Art Museum features Renaissance, Gothic, and Baroque paintings and many other exhibits that are well worth checking out.